masc-ucsc/docs/docs/pyrope/06-functions.md

 ```

 The simplest lambda resembles a scope with at `{` followed by a sequence of
-statements where the last statement can be an expression before the closing
+statements before the closing `}`.
+Like scopes, it is possible to have a single
-`}`.
-The difference between a lambda and a normal scope is the lambda
+expression instead of a sequence of statements.
+The difference between a lambda
-definition enclosed between pipes (`|`).
+and a normal scope is the lambda definition enclosed between pipes (`|`).

 ```txt